 You can find out more about and apply for an environmental permit part A1 on the Environment Agency's website.

 Part A2 industrial processes

 We regulate the medium risk industrial processes in terms of controlling emissions to air, land or water, as well as noise, vibration, smell, waste disposal and energy efficiency.
 Part A2 processes include foundries, glass making, galvanising, rendering, animal carcass incineration, ceramics and road stone coating.

 You can find out more about and apply for a part A2 permit on our apply for an environmental permit page.

 We regulate the lower risk industrial processes in terms of controlling emissions to air.
 Part B processes include petrol stations, vehicle re-sprayers, small waste oil burners and dry cleaners.

 For a summary of the register of permit holders, see our Public register of permitted installations.

 You can find out more about and apply for a part B permit on our apply for an environmental permit page.

 The law covering environmental permits

-Environmental permits are covered by the The environmental permitting (England and Wales) regulations 2010.
+Environmental permits are covered by the Environmental Permitting (England and Wales) Regulations 2016.